BitInByte/GatsbyTypescriptPortfolio/src/content/Projects/project0.md

 keyword: "projects"
 ---

-This website was a case of study, was my very first finished project with JavaSript but this one, I wanted to used only old methods to bult it.
+This website was a case of study, was my very first finished project with JavaSript but this one, I wanted to use only old methods to bult it.
 I used **ES5 JavaScript** syntax and I structured all the game without **flexbox** or **grid**.
 The challenge here was to made everything supported for phone and desktop due to my first implementation.
 I used positioning to made everything and because of that, all of the media queries was made with positioning as well.